mcabanlit/car-booking-pywebio/README.md

 _Username:_ `admin` <br />
 _Password:_ `admin` <br />

+For the other two user types, you may use the below accordingly:
+Driver User
 _Username:_ `driver` <br />
 _Password:_ `driver` <br />

+Passenger User
 _Username:_ `passenger` <br />
 _Password:_ `passenger` <br />